RyanNgCT/CSF-Add-Rsrc/README.md

 # CSF-Add-Rsrc
 Additional Resources I used to complement my learning for various modules as part of the [Diploma in Cybersecurity &amp; Digital Forensics](https://www.np.edu.sg/ict/Pages/csf.aspx) at Ngee Ann Polytechnic, Singapore.
 Also useful for students looking to get started in Cyber.

 Note that this is a list of resources I found useful and mileage may vary from individual to individual.
+This list is not meant to be exhaustive.

 ## Modules and corresponding resources
 ### Programming 1